-U.S. military tells Iraq it will withdraw; Tehran crowds mourn commander
+Pentagon chief denies U.S. leaving Iraq; Tehran crowds mourn commander

 The letter stated, “During this time, there will be an increase in helicopter travel in and around the International Zone (IZ) of Baghdad.”
 The International Zone is the formal name of Baghdad’s heavily fortified Green Zone, home to government buildings and foreign missions.

-Reporting by Ahmed Aboulenein in Baghdad, Reuters reporters in Dubai Newsroom, Susan Heavey and Jeff Mason in Washington, Ahmed Aboulenein in Baghdad, Robin Emmott in Brussels and John Irish in Paris; Writing by Will Dunham; Editing by Alistair Bell
+Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi, Reuters reporters in Dubai Newsroom, Phil Stewart, Susan Heavey and Jeff Mason in Washington, Ahmed Aboulenein in Baghdad, Robin Emmott in Brussels and John Irish in Paris; Writing by Will Dunham; Editing by Alistair Bell